Welcome to Goodpoint, a new way to read and share ideas. We’ll walk you through the basics of how it works.

 It is called “believing” because it means the idea will get saved to your user profile.
 This lets other users see that you agreed with it.

 Additionally, ideas underneath any checked ones are tracked.
-You will see a hollow checkmark for these.
+You will see a faint checkmark for these.

-This is done because on Goodpoint, writers can use an idea in different articles!
+This is done because on Goodpoint, writers can use ideas in mulitple articles!
 By tracking both checked and supporting ones, we can show you whenever they appear again.

 See when friends share your beliefs